rwxrob/boost/README.md

 ## What's a "Beginner Boost"?

+The SKILSTAK Beginner Boost™ is an annual free, live, recorded, tech series focused on helping people get security and IT operations jobs.
+We start Wednesday May the 4th at 11:11:11 and have weekly live five-hour sessions most every Saturday with AMA on Sundays recorded to Youtube.
+See [GitHub](https://github.com/rwxrob/boost) for prereqs, outline, and previous Boosts.

 You're learning to ride a bike, a beautiful banana seat Schwinn perhaps.
 You love that bike, so sexy and sleek, but you just can't get on it without falling on your face.
 So you get help from someone who knows how